chrisdueck/chrisdueck.github.io/_pages/about.md

 [JTYAF](https://www.jtyaf.org/) and [CALM](https://www.thecalmzone.net/).
 The
 hikes took place in the Brecon Beacons, on the Ridgeway and through Dartmoor.

-My hobbies nowadays include gaming and working out at the gym.
+My hobbies nowadays include gaming and working out at ~~the gym~~ **home**.
 I also play the guitar and can solve Rubik's cubes reasonably quickly, though I don't do either very often anymore!

 ![Solving a Rubik's cube](/assets/images/cube.gif){: style="width: 32em"}